twhite96/portfolio-v5/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** 👋🏾,<br>
-I am a front-end dev at ICF working remotely in my comfy little apartment in Swatara Twp, PA.
+Hi 👋🏾!
+I'm **{{ site.author.name }}**, a front-end dev at ICF working remotely in my comfy little apartment in Swatara Twp, PA.
 I have been programming as an autodidact and university student for three years.
 I attended the University of Pittsburgh for two years after a stint in a few junior colleges.

 My toolbox contains JavaScript, React, some Rails, and Styled Components 💅.